sigasi/sigasi_insights/manual/graphics.md

 `hide | collapse | color GraphicsColor | reassignments hide`
 You can discover which colors are available [here](../tech/graphics.ebnf.html#GraphicsColor) or through the autocomplete.

-e.g. We can color a block, called `middle`, green and hide its internals:
+E.g. we can color a block, called `middle`, green and hide its internals:
 ![Colored and collapsed group](images/colored_group.png)
 *Colored and collapsed group*

-Configurations are not cascading (unlike CSS), coloring the `middle` block green does not turn all its internal blocks green as well.
+Configurations are not cascading (unlike CSS).
+Coloring the `middle` block green does not turn all its internal blocks green as well.

-Note that the language can not see everything, it can not see blocks, wires or ports that are within another block.
+Note that the language can not see everything: it can not see blocks, wires or ports that are within another block.
-e.g. we can't type `block block3 { color red }` as `block3` is part of the block `middle`.
+E.g. we can't type `block block3 { color red }` as `block3` is part of the block `middle`.
 To access a block within a block, we have to nest configurations.
 ![Nested configuration](images/nested_configuration.png)
 *Nested configuration*